What Is the Bipolar Spectrum?

 The Bipolar Spectrum: Bipolar I - IV?

-Bipolar disorder is commonly believed by psychiatrists to have three main forms:
+Bipolar disorder is traditionally defined by four main forms:

-- In bipolar disorder I (bipolar I), a person has at least one manic episode lasting at least a week.
+- In bipolar I disorder, a person has at least one manic episode lasting at least a week.
 He or she also has multiple episodes of major depression.
-Without treatment, the episodes of depression and mania usually repeat in erratic cycles with the periods of depression, outnumbering the episodes of mania by about 3 to 1.
+Without treatment, the episodes of depression and mania usually repeat over time.
+Time spent with depressive symptoms, may outnumber time spent with mania symptoms by about 3 to 1.

-- In bipolar disorder II (bipolar II), a person has a milder form of mania, called hypomania, lasting several days or longer.
-Periods of depression, though, outnumber the episodes of hypomania by almost 40 to 1 in most people with this form of the disorder.
-Because hypomania can be mistaken for ordinary happiness or even normal functioning, bipolar II may often be misdiagnosed as depression alone.
+- In bipolar II disorder, a person has a milder form of mania, called hypomania, lasting several days or longer.
+Periods of depression, though, outnumber the time spent with symptoms of hypomania by almost 40 to 1 in many people with this form of the disorder.
+Because hypomania can be mistaken for ordinary happiness or even normal functioning, bipolar II may often be misdiagnosed as depression alone (unipolar depression).

-- In cyclothymic disorder (sometimes unofficially called bipolar III), a person has hypomanias (as in bipolar II disorder) that alternate frequently with periods of depression.
+- In cyclothymic disorder (sometimes unofficially called bipolar III), a person has hypomanias (as in bipolar II disorder) that alternate frequently with brief periods of depression.
 When present, though, the symptoms of depression do not last long enough and involve enough symptoms to define major depression as a full syndrome.